 This offers you a similar level of insurance to third party only but as the same suggests, you’re also covered if:

 - Your bike is stolen or gets damaged or destroyed by fire

 Once again though, it doesn't include cover for damage to your motorcycle, or for personal injury.

 Comprehensive insurance allows you to claim for any damage to your motorcycle (except for those things stated in your policy exclusions) and also covers the third party.
 It can also offer insurance for:

 - Medical expenses

 Some racing circuits across the country offer track day experiences.
-Remember, most insurance policies do not automatically cover you for this so if you do attend one of these you'll need to arrange alternative cover.
+Remember, most insurance policies do not automatically cover you for this so if you do attend one of these (when restrictions allow) you'll need to arrange alternative cover.
 However, be aware that if you're caught racing on the road you'll be fined and will receive penalty points on your licence.

 No Claims Bonus

 For each year you don’t claim on your insurance you’ll build up a no claims bonus which may earn you a discount on your premium in subsequent years.
 Please be aware that only a small number of insurers will allow you transfer your car's no claims bonus to your motorcycle - the majority won't so make sure you check.
 You're not able to transfer your motorcycle's no claims bonus to your car.